fritzpaz/lambda-libre-office/README.md

 # Lambda LibreOffice Conversion Service

 This project contains a Lambda function that converts documents to PDF using LibreOffice.
 The conversion service runs inside a custom AWS Lambda Docker container.
+It can then be hosted on ECR and integrated with Terraform to work in a CI/CD pipeline to quickly deploy Lambdas to convert files.

 ## Docker Images